5 Easy Ways Every Leader Can Inspire Change - People Development Magazine

 Having spent a year in Thailand teaching English, I’ve had to find out how to communicate my lessons without speaking Thai.
 I quickly realised that tried-and-true practices that worked in Western culture had no value in Thai culture, so I had to change my teaching style.

-What I, for example, considered to be world-famous people, places, or things to explain concepts, I found they had never heard of them.
+For example, I considered specific individuals, locations, or objects to be world-famous, but I found that they had never heard of them.
 To make matters worse, their language doesn’t seem like English.
 There are no tenses in Thai, no punctuation, no distinction between sentences and paragraphs, and the sounds are totally different, with concepts such as word stress unknown to them.

 Determined to succeed.
-However, I experimented with ways to leverage learning methods they are familiar with, like remembering and repeating facts and finding fields of interest that would spark their interest by giving them projects where they could choose the object of the discussion.
+However, I experimented with ways to leverage learning methods they are familiar with, such as memorising and repeating facts, and identifying fields of interest that would spark their interest by providing them with projects where they could choose the topic of discussion.
 When the student doesn’t understand, doesn’t the teacher fit?

 The teacher found that my students were keen to attend class and made extraordinary progress.
 I taught the same skills, but I changed my style.